bbirdiman/githubblog/moresophisticated.md

 <div id="chunk100">
-<p>if the text of a chunk starts with a left-bracket
+<p style=width:150px>if the text of a chunk starts with a left-bracket
 z.m.l. determines that signal to be a footnote
 -- or end-note, but let's not split hairs yet -- which means it too will get special formatting,